nSkade/einherjarSDVX/README.md

 ## How to build:

 ### Windows:
-It is not required to build from source.
-A download link to a pre-built copy of the game is located at the beginning of this README.
-The recommended Visual Studio version is 2017, if you want to use a different version then you will need to edit the 'GenerateWin64ProjectFiles.bat' if you want to follow the guide below.
+The recommended Visual Studio version is 2019, if you want to use a different version then you will need to edit the 'GenerateWin64ProjectFiles.bat' if you want to follow the guide below.

 0. Clone the project using `git` and then run `git submodule update --init --recursive` to download the required submodules.